What You’ll Build: A verified webhook subscription that receives live

 Subscribe to an event type (e.g.,

-vehicle.modified) without filters to receive events from all fleets.Identify the Fleet
+vehicle.modified) without filters to receive events from all fleets across your organization.Identify the Fleet